daz4126/Nanny-State/README.md

 const State = { name: ‘World’ }
 ```

 Our next job is to create the view - this is a function that accepts the state as an argument and returns a string of HTML that depends on the value of the state's properties.
 In Nanny State, everything is stored as a property of the state, even the view!

 It is stored as a property called 'view', which we can create like so:

 ```javascript
 State.view = state => html`<h1>Hello ${state.name}</h1>`
 ```

 Any view in NANNY STATE uses the `html` template function that is part of lit-html.
 This is a tag function that accepts a template literal as an argument.
 The template literal contains the HTML code for the view and uses the standard `${expression}` placeholders to insert values from the state.

 These values are then bound to the view which ensures the view will automatically update to reflect any changes in the state.
-In this example we are inserting the value of the state object's 'name' property into the `<h1>` element
+In this example we are inserting the value of the state object's 'name' property into the `<h1>` element.

 Last of all, we need to call the `Nanny` function with `State` provided as an argument: